-Researchers are now studying the causes, diagnosis, supportive care, and treatment of acute myeloid leukemia (AML) at many medical centers, university hospitals, and other institutions.
+Researchers are now studying the causes, diagnosis, and treatment of acute myeloid leukemia (AML) at many medical centers, university hospitals, and other institutions.

-Scientists are making great progress in understanding how changes in the DNA inside normal bone marrow cells can cause them to develop into leukemia cells.
-A greater understanding of the genes (regions of the DNA) involved in certain chromosomal translocations or other changes that often occur in AML is providing insight into why these cells become abnormal.
+There has been great progress in understanding how changes in the DNA (genes) inside normal bone marrow cells can cause them to develop into leukemia cells.
+A greater understanding of the gene changes that often occur in AML is providing insight into why these cells become abnormal.
 As researchers have found more of these changes, it is becoming clear that there are many types of AML.
-Each of these might have different gene changes that affect how the leukemia will progress and which treatments might be most helpful.
-Doctors are now learning how to use these changes to help them determine a person’s outlook and whether they should receive more or less intensive treatment.
+Each might have different gene changes that affect how the leukemia will progress and which treatments might be most helpful.
+Doctors are now learning how to use these changes to help them determine a person’s outlook and if they should receive more or less intensive treatment.

-In the future, this information may also be used to help develop newer targeted therapies against AML (see below).
+Perhaps even more important, this knowledge is now being used to help develop newer targeted therapies against AML (see below).

-Progress in understanding the DNA changes in AML cells has already provided highly sensitive tests for detecting the smallest amount of leukemia left after treatment (minimal residual disease), even when so few leukemia cells are present that they can’t be found by routine bone marrow tests.
+In recent years, highly sensitive tests have been developed to detect even the smallest amount of leukemia left after treatment (known as minimal residual disease, or MRD), even when there are so few leukemia cells left that they can’t be found by routine bone marrow tests.

-For example, the polymerase chain reaction (PCR) test can identify even very small numbers of AML cells in a sample based on their gene translocations or rearrangements.
+For example, the polymerase chain reaction (PCR) test can identify even very small numbers of AML cells in a sample, based on their gene changes.
 A PCR test can be useful in determining how completely the treatment has destroyed the AML cells.

 Doctors are now trying to determine what effect minimal residual disease has on a patient’s outlook, and how this might affect the need for further or more intensive treatment.

 Chemotherapy (chemo) is still the main treatment for most types of AML.
-Researchers are looking to find the most effective combination of chemotherapy (chemo) drugs while still avoiding unwanted side effects.
-This is especially important in older patients, who are less likely to benefit from current treatments.
+Researchers are looking for the most effective combination of chemotherapy (chemo) drugs that will avoid unwanted side effects.
+This is especially important for older patients, who are less likely to benefit from current treatments.

-Researchers are studying many new chemo drugs for use in AML, including:
+Researchers are studying many new chemo drugs for AML, including:

 The effectiveness of chemo may be limited in some cases because the leukemia cells become resistant to it over time.
 Researchers are now looking at ways to prevent or reverse this resistance by using other drugs along with chemo.
 They are also looking at combining chemo with a number of newer types of drugs to see if this might work better.

 Researchers continue to refine stem cell transplants to try to increase their effectiveness, reduce complications, and determine which patients are likely to be helped by this treatment.
-Many studies are under way to try to help determine exactly when autologous, allogeneic, and mini-transplants might best be used.
+Many studies are trying to determine exactly when autologous, allogeneic, and mini-transplants might best be used.

 Chemo drugs can help many people with AML, but these drugs don’t always cure the disease.
-New targeted drugs that specifically attack some of the genetic changes seen in AML cells are now becoming an important part of treatment for some people with AML.
+Newer targeted drugs that specifically attack some of the gene changes seen in AML cells are now becoming an important part of treatment for some people with AML.
 These drugs don't work the same as standard chemotherapy drugs.
+Some examples include:

 Immune checkpoint inhibitors: An important part of the immune system is its ability to keep itself from attacking other normal cells in the body.
 To do this, it uses “checkpoints” – molecules on immune cells that need to be turned on (or off) to start an immune response.
 Cancer cells sometimes use these checkpoints to avoid being attacked by the immune system.
 But newer drugs that target these checkpoints hold a lot of promise as treatments.
 Some of these drugs are already being used to treat other types of cancer, and they are now being studied for use in AML as well.

-This technique has shown very promising results in early clinical trials against some advanced, hard-to-treat types of lymphocytic leukemias.
+This technique has shown very promising results in early clinical trials against some other types of advanced, hard-to-treat leukemias.
 Although it’s not yet clear if it will work against AML, clinical trials are now in progress to find out.
 One concern with this treatment is that some people have had very serious side effects, including very high fevers and dangerously low blood pressure in the days after it’s given.
 Doctors are learning how to manage these side effects.